William Blair Weighs in on BioMarin Pharmaceutical Inc.’s Q3 2023 Earnings (NASDAQ:BMRN)

 Insider Buying and Selling at BioMarin Pharmaceutical

-In other BioMarin Pharmaceutical news, CEO Jean Jacques Bienaime sold 30,000 shares of the business’s stock in a transaction on Wednesday, May 10th.
+In other BioMarin Pharmaceutical news, CEO Jean Jacques Bienaime sold 30,000 shares of the stock in a transaction on Wednesday, May 10th.
 The shares were sold at an average price of $94.85, for a total transaction of $2,845,500.00.
-Following the completion of the sale, the chief executive officer now owns 426,213 shares in the company, valued at approximately $40,426,303.05.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
-1.84% of the stock is currently owned by company insiders.
+Following the completion of the transaction, the chief executive officer now owns 426,213 shares in the company, valued at $40,426,303.05.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.
+1.84% of the stock is owned by company insiders.

 BioMarin Pharmaceutical Inc develops and commercializes therapies for people with serious and life-threatening rare diseases and medical conditions.
 Its commercial products include Vimizim, an enzyme replacement therapy for the treatment of mucopolysaccharidosis (MPS) IV type A, a lysosomal storage disorder; Naglazyme, a recombinant form of N-acetylgalactosamine 4-sulfatase for patients with MPS VI; and Kuvan, a proprietary synthetic oral form of 6R-BH4 that is used to treat patients with phenylketonuria (PKU), an inherited metabolic disease.